earthonion/Netflix-JS-Inject/README.md

 > [!NOTE]
-> expect a crash, but if you see elfldr listening on port 9021 you can send your elf payload.
+> expect a crash (for now), but if you see elfldr listening on port 9021 you can send your elf payload.
-> We are working on stability, to stop crashes and improve elfldr execution.

 ### if it fails reboot and try again